Craig Kallman: Awards and recognition

 Kallman has received numerous awards throughout his career.
 In 1998 he was named to Crain's New York list of 40 Under 40.
 At the time, he was 32 years old and the Executive Vice President of Atlantic Records.
 From 2012 to 2015, he was named to Billboard's Power 100 which is a list of the most prominent record executives.
 Additionally, 2010 he was recognized by the UJA-Federation as the Music Visionary of the Year.
 Rolling Stone magazine also named him one of the 50 Most Important People in EDM.

+In 2023, Kallman and Julie Greenwald, Chairman & CEO of the Atlantic Music Group, were the Grammy Salute to Industry Icons honorees.